Car insurance for first-time buyers

 Once you decide what kind of plan is best for your needs, look over all the fine print to know exactly what's covered by this new agreement ahead of making any payments.
 When you're ready, you can set up your payment plan and pay your first premium. this can be in full or in installments.

-What you need to get car insurance
+What do you need to get car insurance?

 The best way to get a great rate on your car insurance is to shop around and gather quotes.
 But before doing so, make sure you have your information handy.
 Insurers generally want to know information about your vehicle, including: